-Like the food pyramid, the Treasury wants to create common financial concepts
+Like the food pyramid, the Treasury Department wants to create a financial literacy pyramid to help make financial education concepts more memorable and accessible.

 The Department of Treasury is taking steps toward creating a financial literacy pyramid, comprised of five “core competencies,” to help make financial education concepts more memorable and accessible.